ChrisXin/Various_Sorting_Algorithm/Sorting_Algorithm_Analysis.md

          allows in-place sorting

 MergeSort:
-         is faster but requires more memory
+         is faster but requires more memory(not in place) ( We cannot merge two arrays in-place.
+This algorithm always required the allocation of a new array.
+Therefore, the                   memory requirements are also Q(n))
          - Run-time: Q(nln(n)) (no Best Case and Worst Case)
          - Memeory: Q(log(n))